 Propylene Glycol (in cosmetics) is an organic solvent that ensures the various substances within the gloss stay suspending in liquid form.
 Be cautious while searching for more information on this little guy.
 He’s not the same as ethylene glycol!

 Propylene Glycol is used in an enormous amount of products (cosmetic and not) and thus can yield concerning results.
 Keep in mind, its use in cosmetics is different than its use in artificial smoke, pharmaceuticals, paints, etc.

 INGREDIENT #9: Propylparaben

 Propylparaben (not to be confused with other “Parabens” which have recently received a lot of heat in the media) is the propyl ester of the substance p-hydroxybenzoic acid; a natural substance found in a number of plants and insects.
-It is used in cosmetics as a preservative (as it possess anti-fungal and anti-microbial properties).
-Used to extend the shelf life of various cosmetics products.
+It is used in cosmetics as a preservative (as it possesses anti-fungal and anti-microbial properties).
+It is used to extend the shelf life of various cosmetics products.
 All research suggests it is a non-toxic, non-irritant when used in 0.5-1% concentrations (the gloss contains a fraction of this percent).